 Some retirees find themselves overwhelmed by the prospect and process of moving.
 Downsizing, putting a home on the market and planning a move can seem monumental – until you break them down into logical, manageable segments.

-Burcham Hills frequently workshops and events on these subjects, and is glad to help and advise!
+Burcham Hills frequently hosts workshops and events on these subjects, and is glad to help and advise!
 As an adult child of a prospective resident – you are very welcome and encouraged to attend.

 By the way – as an adult child – you may be in a unique and wonderful position to help your parents sort through their belongings in the downsizing process.
 This may involve helping to select items that should make the move, which should be kept in the family as heirlooms, and which items to toss, sell or give away.